 Public Safety maintains a strong working relationship with the San Francisco Police Department as well as other emergency service agencies (Fire Department and paramedics), and has a signed Memorandum of Understanding with the San Francisco Police Department.
 The officers of USF and SFPD communicate regularly on the scene of incidents that occur in and around the campus area.
-Public Safety Investigators work closely with the investigative staff at SFPD when incidents arise that require joint investigative efforts, resources, crime related reports and exchanges of information.
+Public Safety Investigators work closely with the investigative staff at SFPD when incidents arise that require joint investigative efforts, resources, crime related reports, and exchanges of information.
 Public Safety collaborates with SFPD on all major crimes.
 Misdemeanor offenses may also be reported to SFPD.

-Office of One Card and Campus Security Systems
+Office of One Card and Public Safety Systems

-The Office of One Card and Campus Security Systems administers USF's One Card Program.
-The key purposes of One Card are to provide a centralized means for USF faculty, staff, students, and visitors to access University services as well as a convenient way for community members to conduct on-campus business.
+The Office of One Card and Public Safety Systems administers USF's One Card Program.
+The key purposes of One Card are to provide a centralized means for USF faculty, staff, students, and visitors to access university services as well as a convenient way for community members to conduct oncampus business.

-USF students, staff, and faculty with a current One Card may use their card to unlock doors and gain entrance into University buildings and facilities.
+USF students, staff, and faculty with a current physical or mobile One Card may use their card to unlock doors and gain entrance into university buildings and facilities.
 Access is determined by existing policy or by supervisor authorization; therefore, card access varies from person to person.

-The Office of One Card and Campus Security Systems is also responsible for the administration of door access, cameras, alarms, and panic buttons.
+The Office of One Card and Public Safety Systems is also responsible for the administration of door access, cameras, alarms, and panic buttons.